Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Variational approach for studying vs. interface width

 \end{widetext} Using $z_0$ and $L_z$ defined above and taking $E_v = 2|\Delta_0|$ gives an analytical expression for the valley splitting, plotted as a green dashed line in Fig.~\ref{fig:narrowInt}(a).
-Again, this model captures the significant decay of $\Delta_0$ for wide interfaces, although we find the continuous result lacks some of the structure captured by the discrete sum.
-This is due to the finite spacing between layers, as explained in Section~\ref{sec:interfaces}.
+Again, this model captures the significant decay of $\Delta_0$ for wide interfaces, although we find the continuum result lacks some of the structure captured by the discrete sum.
+This is due to the finite spacing between layers, as explained in Sec.~\ref{sec:interfaces}.